Validate code with dependency diagrams

 To see which editions of Visual Studio support this feature, see Edition support for architecture and modeling tools.

 You can validate code manually from an open dependency diagram in Visual Studio or from a command prompt.
 You can also validate code automatically when running local builds or Azure Pipelines builds.
-See Channel 9 Video: Design and validate your architecture using dependency diagrams.

 If you want to run layer validation using Team Foundation Server (TFS), you must also install the same version of Visual Studio on your build server.